-Our central office is located in Leersum, in one of the most beautiful National Parks in the heart of The Netherlands.
-Our greenhouse facility and main breeding and testing facilities are situated in Harmelen.
+Our central office, greenhouse facility and main breeding and testing facilities are situated in Harmelen.
 Here we conduct the hybridization, pollination and testing of possible new rose varieties.
 Every year we make more than 50.000 crossings.
 From our head office, professional guidance is provided to our worldwide agents and representatives.

 Rose breeding and testing